mileeeeeeeeeeeeee/E-commerce-Sales-and-Supply-Chain-Dashboard/README.md

 <p/>

 Another issue identified was related to delivery time.
 To address this, Reorder Point (ROP) and Safety Stock (SS) analyses were used to explore possible solutions.
 For an e-commerce business, one of the key advantages lies in providing instant or faster delivery.
 To maintain this advantage, the company needs to analyze its ROP to improve delivery performance, as the data indicates that most shipments were delivered late.
 When inventory reaches ROP, e-commerce or business should order new inventory to keep up with the daily demand and service level.
-ROP was calculated by the formula below.
-[1]
+ROP was calculated by the formula below [1].

 <p align="center">
   <img width="350" height="80" alt="image" src="https://github.com/user-attachments/assets/88ae76fc-fbe3-4bd7-ab75-8e6d2c7e2256" />